History of ESPN+ in Timeline

 On April 2, 2018, ESPN announced that ESPN+ would officially launch on April 12, 2018, and confirmed its $4.99 per-month pricing.

-On April 12, 2018, ESPN+ officially launched as a subscription streaming service.
+On April 12, 2018, ESPN+ officially launched as a streaming-only sports programming service distributed through the ESPN direct-to-consumer streaming service.

-May 2018: UFC Announces Rights Deals with ESPN
+May 2018: UFC Announces Rights Deal with ESPN

-In May 2018, the Ultimate Fighting Championship (UFC) announced new five-year digital and linear television rights deals with ESPN, effective January 2019.
+In May 2018, the Ultimate Fighting Championship (UFC) announced a new five-year digital and linear television rights deal with ESPN, effective January 2019.
+As part of this deal, 20 UFC on ESPN+ Fight Night cards per year would be streamed exclusively by ESPN+.

 On August 21, 2018, ESPN.com's existing subscription service ESPN Insider was discontinued and folded into ESPN+, adding its premium web content to the service.